GarlandKey/todo-group-project/README.md

 ## Team Members and contributions:

-- Dan - Set up and maintained repository
+- Dan - Set up and maintained repository, deployment to Heroku

 - Garland - Frontend: Setting up base CSS styles for the app including setting app colors and choosing fonts, and styling of the todos page